scarecrow-tsai/assignment-6/README.md

 ## Norm Experiments

-The folder contains a runner file called `main.py`.
+The folder contains a runner file called `main_nb.ipynb`.
 Helper files are present in `./utils/`.
 Helper files are:

 1. `load_data.py`
     - Contains dataset and sampler functions.